A projector being attached to a tripod

 • Avoid exposing the tripod and the projector to extreme temperatures, humidity, or pressure, as this can cause distortion, corrosion, or cracking.

-See also How to Mount Tv Without Damaging the Wall
+See also How to Take Tv Out From a Mount

 The benefits of using a tripod for your projector